 There are never more than 8 notes in a scale, so the 8 rows will always show the same note.
 For example, if the key note of the scale is F, the bottom row will always display the F note of the selected octave.

-When a chord is learned (e.g. C +2) you can press any column pad to add the chord.
+However, if a chord is learnt (e.g. C +2), Press any pad in the column to add this chord to the pattern.
 If notes were previously added on this column, they will be first deleted.

 Also known as "Conditional Trigs" in the sequencing vocabulary, the math operations are conditions that you can add to individual events to modify their behavior.